endless-sky/endless-sky-wiki/CreatingMissions.md

 * `disable`: To complete the mission, the player must disable the given NPC.
 * `"scan cargo"`: To complete the mission, the player must scan the given NPC's cargo.
 If the NPC is destroyed before being scanned, the mission fails.
 * `"scan outfits"`: Same, but the player must use an outfit scanner instead of a cargo scanner.
-* `evade`: you cannot complete the mission if any members of this NPC are in the same system as you.
+* `evade`: You cannot complete the mission if any members of this NPC are in the same system as you.
-* `accompany`: you can only complete the mission if all members of this NPC are in the same system as you.
+* `accompany`: You can only complete the mission if all members of this NPC are in the same system as you.
+* `capture`: To complete the mission, the player must capture the given NPC.
+Capturing an NPC also counts as destroying it for the purposes of the mission, so this objective can't be combined with an objective like accompany or save.
+* `provoke`: To complete the mission, the player must provoke the given NPC.
+Provocation occurs when an NPC is friendly and is made hostile by the player attacking it.

 ```html
 to (spawn | despawn)